Stay in touch

 For some people the benefit of chemotherapy is clear, but for others it’s less clear.

-The results are given separately from your pathology report and are sent to your specialist within 10–14 days.
+The results are given separately from your pathology report and are sent to your specialist within 10 to 14 days.

-If your specialist has recommended you have hormone therapy before surgery, the test must be done on cancer cells removed before you start hormone therapy.
+If your specialist has recommended you have hormone therapy before surgery, the test must be done on the tissue removed by a core biopsy, before you start hormone therapy.

 The higher the score, the more likely breast cancer is to come back and the more likely you are to benefit from having chemotherapy as well as hormone therapy.